elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> All special characters start with a backslash character known as the escape character.</div><br />
   <div><strong>Technical Response:</strong> Every special character begins with a backslash (\) character.
-It is also known as an "escape character."
+It is also known as an "escape character.
 We could also use it to insert a quotation inside the string.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />